 In other cases, the main effect of PBM appears to stimulate the immune system, and a low dose may be more effective.
 If the aim is to stimulate the immune system, then is it best to directly irradiate the tumor, or to direct the light to the bone marrow, the lymphatic organs, or even the whole body?
 What can be concluded, is that now is perhaps the time to lose the fear of exacerbating cancer by shining light on it, and start to plan well-controlled clinical trials, even if these must necessarily be in advanced patients who have run out of options.

-It should also be noted that one study showed that less radiation is required when combined with PBM (41)
+It should also be noted that one study showed that less radiation treatment for cancer is required when combined with PBM (41).

-If you do suffer from cancer, or fear pre-cancerous cell growth, I highly recommend doing your own research on this topic before using red light therapy.
+If you do suffer from cancer or fear pre-cancerous cell growth, I highly recommend doing your research on this topic before using red light therapy.

-If I had cancer, I would probably ere on the side of caution and avoid RLT until I had the all clear.
+If I had cancer, I would probably err on the side of caution and avoid RLT until I had the all-clear.

 As always, speak to your doctor.
-I am not a doctor and please don't take any medical advice from me.
+I am not a doctor, so please don't take any medical advice from me.